Phase 2

 We are priviledged to be part of Nuneaton’s successful Towns Fund bid of £23.2 million.
 These funds are vital to help us develop our space as part of Phase 2, and become a sustainable project.
 You can read more about the Towns Fund by clicking the button below.

-Previously known as ‘St Georges Hall’, the dance hall dates to the late 1800s, and it is remembered by local people for hosting dinners and dances, as well as musical performances.
-However, over the past few decades, the hall fell into disuse and disrepair.
+In October 2024 Mayway Construction began work on Phase 2, and the works completed April 2025.
 What was once a mothballed ‘hidden gem’, has now been lovingly restored back to its former glory, alongside the installation of brand-new kitchen and toilet facilities. (see below for photos of before and after renovations)

 The Hall ‘Before’